 Decorating & Design

-Updated on January 31, 2025
+Updated on November 7, 2025

 What makes a moody room?
 Dark walls immediately spring to mind, but moody rooms are more than that.
-Successful ones cleverly layer rich finishes, textiles, gleaming hardware, and effective lighting to create an atmospheric effect.
-Dark tones have been gaining more traction in design, a major move away from the minimalist, Scandi aesthetic that has been reigning supreme in design.
-The 2025 colors of the year represent a deep dive into the dark end of the color spectrum: Sherwin Williams’ Clove, Graham & Brown’s Elderton Brown, Pantone’s Mocha Mousse and burgundies like Rumors (Behr), Cinnamon Slate (Benjamin Moore) and Purple Basil (Glidden).
+Successful ones cleverly layer rich finishes, textiles, gleaming hardware and effective lighting to create an atmospheric effect.
+Dark tones have been gaining more traction in design, a major move away from looks that tend to favour lighter hues, like the minimalist, Scandi aesthetic.
+Below, these rich hues have depth to elevate a space, but keeping dark tones from feeling oppressive requires a light touch.
+Take a look!

-In Deputy Editor Emma Reddington’s West Coast home, a new fireplace in the family room is a favorite feature.
-The brick veneer tile inject a vintage feel.
+In Deputy Editor Emma Reddington’s West Coast home, a new fireplace in the family room is a favourite feature.
+The brick veneer tile injects a vintage feel.
 Emma found the blue sofa, and with the blue grasscloth wall and cork ceiling, it boosts richness and warmth.
 The designers &Daughters created a warm cocoon by lining the room ceiling in cork tile and the walls in deep blue grasscloth.

 This dining room by Colette van den Thillart is so atmospheric, combining a standout lacquered French blue ceiling, emerald velvet chairs and hand-painted Waves wallpaper from Gracie.